judithyueli/mexBBFMM2D/README.md

 - Determine your kernel type and compile the mex file with a name of your choice, e.g., `expfun.mex` (step 2)
 - Set up your grid coordinates in two vectors x and y
-- Run mexBBFMM2D in testing mode to determine number of Chebyshev modes
+- Run mexBBFMM2D in testing mode to determine number of Chebyshev nodes
 ```
 [QH,QHexact] = expfun(xloc, yloc,H,nCheb,PrintFlag);
 ```